kelvinperrie/Gauges/README.md

 # usage

 Copy the images folder and include gauges.js and gauges.css on the page.
-Then call the gaugeMe function on an element, setting the twitch min and max to something just a bit lower and higher than the target angle.
+Then call the gaugeMe function on an element.
+Pass in the targetAngle, which is the angle that the pointer will animate too.
+A targetAngle of 0 will have the point straight up, 90 will have it pointing to the right, -90 to the left etc. Also set the twitch min and max to something just a bit lower and higher than the target angle - these are the values that the pointer will oscillate randomly between.

 ```
     <link rel="stylesheet" href="gauges.css">